programminghistorian/ph-submissions/en/drafts/originals/reverse-engineering-born-digital-artefacts.md

 ```shell
 $ hexyl --color never cat-with-hidden-content.jpg | grep '50 4b 03 04'
 ```
-*hexyl by default adds colour information to the hex dump, which interferes with our search.*
+*hexyl by default adds colour information to the hex dump, which interferes with our search.
+We can disable this behaviour with the option `--color never`.
+You should recieve the following output.
+If no zip file would have been present in our jpg, we wouldn't have received any output at all.
+The fact that we got something returned proves that our little trick worked.*

 ```shell
 # Output of our search for zip file header information in a jpg file.